Rommel myth: Relationship with National Socialism

-Rommel "exercised an almost hypnotic influence on Hitler", according to Albert Kesselring, and another colleague called him "the Führer's marshal".
-American writer Rick Atkinson concludes that Rommel was "loyal in his own fashion and as beguiled by Hitler as steel filings by a magnet ...
-Hitler was a bulwark against bolshevism, [Rommel] had told staff officers."
 Despite this intimate relationship, he was not provided with basic information on Germany's strategic plan: "Rommel did not know that smashing the Soviet Union and major territorial acquisitions in the East would be the cornerstone of this plan.
 Nor did Rommel realise that Hitler saw no conflict of interest between Germany and the maritime power Great Britain, which he hoped to make an ally."
 He also had only a week's warning before the launch of Case White at the start of 1943.
 Messenger argues that Rommel's attitude towards Hitler changed only after the Allied invasion of Normandy, when Rommel came to realise that the war could not be won.

+Rommel's political inclinations were a controversial matter even among the contemporary Nazi elites.
+Rommel himself, while showing support to some facets of the Nazi ideology and enjoying the propaganda machine that the Nazis had built around him, was enraged by the Nazi media's effort to portray him as an early Party member and son of a mason, forcing them to correct this misinformation.
+The Nazi elites were not comfortable with the idea of a national icon who did not wholeheartedly support the regime.
+Hitler and Goebbels, his main supporters, tended to defend him.
+Despite this, they gradually saw that his grasp of political realities and his views could be very different from theirs.
+(Note: Kubetzky: "Politics-wise, he has nothing but fantastic conceptions."
+(Goebbels' diary, after the assassination)) Hitler knew, though, that Rommel's optimistic and combative character was indispensable for his war efforts.
+When Rommel lost faith in the final victory and Hitler's leadership, Hitler and Goebbels tried to find an alternative in Manstein to remedy the fighting will and "political direction" of other generals but did not succeed.